thooks1203/echodeed/EchoDeed_Detailed_Guide.md

 **Token Earning**
 - 1 token for posting a kind act
-- 1 token for each heart received on posts
+- 1 token for each peer appreciation received on posts
 - Bonus tokens for participating in challenges
 - Surprise token bonuses for consistent participation

+*Note: Our peer appreciation system is evolving toward collective impact scoring to further emphasize community-wide kindness culture over individual recognition.*

 **Reward Categories**